mamift/BulkExtensions/README.md

 }

-/* The two operations will run on the same transaction, if something goes worng the rollback would undo the changes made by the two bulk operations.
+/* The two operations will run on the same transaction, if something goes worng the rollback would undo the changes made by the two bulk operations.*/
 ```

 If you are not using transaction, each bulk operations creates a transaction for the scope of the operation.